acierp/nohcaptcha/README.md

 `nohcaptcha` is a **private** python-based [hcaptcha](https://hcaptcha.com) bypass.

 ## information
-nohcaptcha uses a complex system of switch the captcha mode, essentially generating easier captchas to solve. it has a
+nohcaptcha uses a complex system of switch the captcha mode, essentially generating easier captchas to solve. nohcaptcha uses several

 ## statistics
-currently, nohcaptcha has a ``97.42%` success rate when solving captchas and a 100% consistent bypass to hcaptcha's advanced bot detection.
+currently, nohcaptcha has a ``97.42%`` **success rate** when solving captchas and a has consistent **100% bypass** to hcaptcha's advanced bot detection.

-## Demonstration
+## demonstration